fbpx

 THIS TRAINING IS NOT:

-• For therapists wanting to learn yoga skills for the therapy room (join one of our programs for therapists intead)
+• For therapists who are not yet yoga teachers (join one of our programs for therapists instead)

-• To learn to become a therapist (it takes many years to do this)
+• A training to become a therapist (it takes many years to do this)

 FREQUENTLY ASKED QUESTIONS